gobuild-old/gobuild2/scripts/hookme/README.md

 ## hookme
-hookme is a program for easily receive github, gitlab or gogit webhooks.
+hookme is a program for easily manage hooks from github, gitlab or gogit.

 ## how to use